theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 The ONS infection survey is an extremely valuable and well-conducted piece of work.
 As I discussed in [a previous post](/post/2021-01-22-ons-data/) sometimes the raw data outputs can be subject to different interpretations.

 One challenge in interpreting this data in that post was that information on the relationship between the number of genes detected and the distribution of Ct values was not available.
-I resorted to calculating this by calculating the Ct value in different regions, and relating this to the areas mean Ct value.
+I resorted to examining this by calculating the Ct value in different regions, and relating this to the area's mean Ct value.
 But what I really wanted was a line list containing Ct value data for each test, along with how many genes were detected (and ideally further information).

 I have since discovered that some of this data is available in [a preprint](https://www.medrxiv.org/content/10.1101/2020.10.25.20219048v1) published by the survey team in October 2020.
-Specifically, for me - the most valuable data is the figure below, which depicts individual tests with their Ct values, symptomatic status, and number of genes detected.
+Specifically, for me - the most valuable data is the graph below, which depicts individual tests with their Ct values, symptomatic status, and number of genes detected.

 ![](ons_scatterplot.svg)

 Unfortunately this data is only presented graphically.
-But since they are present in a vector format we can get them back out and create a dataset.
-Here is how I went about this in R.
+But since the graphic is present in a vector format we may be able to get the data back out again without locating every point by hand.
+Here is how I went about this.

 <div class="highlight">